huggingface/blog/supercharge-customer-service-with-nlp.md

 ```

-To apply this function to all data samples in our dataset, we just use the [`map`](https://huggingface.co/docs/datasets/master/en/package_reference/main_classes#datasets.Dataset.map) method of the `amazon_review` object we created earlier.
+To apply this function to all data samples in our dataset, we use the [`map`](https://huggingface.co/docs/datasets/master/en/package_reference/main_classes#datasets.Dataset.map) method of the `amazon_review` object we created earlier.
 This will apply the function on all the elements of all the splits in `amazon_review`, so our training, validation, and testing data will be preprocessed in one single command.
 We run the mapping function in `batched=True` mode to speed up the process and also remove all columns since we don't need them anymore for training.

 ```python